 3) the Failure Reason indicating an appropriate cause indicating why the de-registration request is rejected by the MSGin5G Gateway UE, if the de-registration is not accepted by the MSGin5G Gateway UE.

-NOTE: Based on the connection mode, e.g. L2 connection or L3 connection, the MSGin5G Gateway UE may allocated a specified MAC address or UDP port for exchange information between the MSGin5G Gateway UE and the constrained device.
+NOTE: Based on the connection mode, e.g. L2 connection or L3 connection, the MSGin5G Gateway UE may allocate a specified MAC address or UDP port for exchanging information between the MSGin5G Gateway UE and the Constrained UE.
 The transport mechanism is based on the legacy transport protocol.

 6.3.2.2 Procedure at Constrained device